-- 10.3.5.1.
-There will be no fill-ins for a short go. - 10.3.5.2.
-The amount of money for a short go round will be ten percent (10%) of the total purse, after deducting six percent (6%). - 10.3.5.3.
-When a finals is held, all times will be counted for the average. - 10.3.5.4.
-A FINALS at any given rodeo must be approved by the WPRA Board of Directors. - 10.3.5.5.
-Ties Unless otherwise approved at the time of the rodeo approval by the WPRA Board of Directors, the standard procedure for selecting finals contestants shall be: a) two or more head with a finals: Top 12.
+10.3.5.1.
+There will be no fill-ins for a short go.

+10.3.5.2.
+The amount of money for a short go round will be ten percent (10%) of the total purse, after deducting six percent (6%).

+10.3.5.3.
+When a finals is held, all times will be counted for the average.

+10.3.5.4.
+A FINALS at any given rodeo must be approved by the WPRA Board of Directors.

+10.3.5.5.
+Ties - Unless otherwise approved at the time of the rodeo approval by the WPRA Board of Directors, the standard procedure for selecting finals contestants shall be: a) two or more head with a finals: Top 12.
 Ties will be broken by the fastest time on any one run.
 If still tied, the tie will be broken by the second fastest time on any one run.
 If still tied, the next fastest time on any one run will be used.
 If still tied, the next fastest time will be used, with the process repeated until the tie is broken. b) One head with finals: Top 12.
 If 12th place split, drop all splits and use 11 contestants.
 If 11th place split resulting in more than 12, drop all splits and go to top 10.
 If 10th place split resulting in more than 12 all must be accepted.
-If go rounds are held in separate arenas, tie will be broken by the highest placing on any run.
+If go rounds are held in separate arenas, with different pattern size (for barrels) or score length (for breakaway), tie will be broken by the highest placing on any run.
 If still tied, the next highest placing on any run will be used.
-Any ties may be approved by Stock Contractor, Committee and/or Circuit Director. - 10.3.5.6.
-Making the Finals or Semi-Finals Anyone making the finals or Semi-Finals at a rodeo that conflicts with another rodeo that has a committee purse of \$3,000 or more will be moved forward at the conflicting rodeo to the first available position, where possible, provided the contestant notifies the Central Entry Office (Procom) of the conflicting rodeo no later than the turn out deadline for their originally scheduled performance.
+Any ties may be approved by Stock Contractor, Committee and/or Circuit Director.

+10.3.5.6.
+Making the Finals or Semi-Finals - Anyone making the finals or Semi-Finals at a rodeo that conflicts with another rodeo that has a committee purse of \$3,000 or more will be moved forward at the conflicting rodeo to the first available position, where possible, provided the contestant notifies the Central Entry Office (Procom) of the conflicting rodeo no later than the turn out deadline for their originally scheduled performance.
 If there are no available positions for the contestant to move forward, the contestant will not be moved.
 Contestants will run last in all go rounds in which she is moved due to conflict, provided the contestant does not create the conflict through a trade.
-Per 10.1.12 If a WPRA member is moved because of a conflict at a Finals or Semi-Finals, they go to the bottom of the ground with no drag.
+Per 10.1.12 in barrel racing, if a WPRA member is moved because of a conflict at a Finals or Semi- Finals, they go to the bottom of the ground with no drag.
 In the event of subsequent go rounds, if contestant is moved for only one go, she will run last in that go and then back to her original drawn position in other go(s).
 If she is moved due to conflict for all goes, she will run last in all goes.
+In breakaway roping, if a WPRA member is moved because of a conflict at a Finals or Semi-Finals, they will go to the top of the order of competition but will draw last for cattle.
 End of go rounds shall not interfere with moving contestant per this rule.
-In a back to back situation, you will be moved to the next available SET, meaning vou will run vour first go first and vour second go second.
+In a back-to-back situation, you will be moved to the next available SET, meaning you will run your first go first and your second go second.
 Turn out fines for the conflicting rodeo will be waived provided the contestant notifies the WPRA Office by Tuesday 3:00pm MT following the end of the rodeo.
-10.3.5.7.
-Contestants qualifying for finals in the barrel race at regular season rodeos will have their positions